beccaob/html-css-portfolio-project-1/README.md

 ## Favicon
 * Sitewide favicon will be enabled with The Rhythm Lounge logo.

-* This will show an image in the tabs header will will allow the user to clearly indentify the site if they have multiple tabs open.
+* This will show an image in the tabs header will allow the user to clearly indentify the site if they have multiple tabs open.

 ![favicon-1](assets/images/readme-img/favicon.png)